MICA-MNI/ENIGMA/docs/source/pages/HCP_doc/index.rst

    .. code-tab:: matlab

-        %% add the path to the ENIGMA TOOLBOX matlab folder addpath(genpath('/path/to/ENIGMA/matlab/'));
+        %% Add the path to the ENIGMA TOOLBOX matlab folder addpath(genpath('/path/to/ENIGMA/matlab/'));

         %% Let's use load_sc() and load_fc() functions to return: